 The research of Keith A. Josephs, M.D., focuses on the relationship between clinical diagnoses, neuroimaging and the neuropathological underpinnings accounting for neurodegenerative diseases.
 Neurodegenerative diseases of particular interest include progressive supranuclear palsy, corticobasal degeneration, apraxia of speech, semantic dementia, primary progressive aphasia and posterior cortical atrophy.

-Dr. Josephs is currently the principle investigator of multiple National Institutes of Health grants and foundation grants and co-investigator of multiple foundation grants.
+Dr. Josephs is currently the principal investigator of multiple National Institutes of Health grants and foundation grants and co-investigator of multiple foundation grants.

 - Progressive apraxia of speech